Miradorn/.dotfiles/README.md

 # .dotfiles

-My dotfiles, organized with the hlep of https://github.com/thoughtbot/rcm
+My dotfiles, organized with the help of https://github.com/thoughtbot/rcm